 I admit freely that I’ve frequently compared myself to peers on career progress.
 Even more so in my mid 20s.
 He landed this incredible role.
 She got an astronomical pay raise.
 I couldn’t help but ask: “Am I doing well?
 Am I where I need to be at this point in my life?”
 On countless occasions I felt like I was behind.

-I knew much of this insecurity was rooted in my personal experiences growing up poor.
 While I knew that the comparison mental battle was futile, I just couldn’t help myself.

 Even as recently as early 2020, I remember ending a day on a low after learning that my pay would be reduced by 30% due to the pandemic uncertainty.
 That evening, I learned that one of my friends just earned a $200k bonus.
 I was ecstatic for him.
 But also got hit by a toxic dose of “Oh man, what am I doing with my life.”

 As I gradually I chipped away my cognitive dissonance over the years, I found an even better way to handle all this.
 Rather than cutting out comparisons wholesale, transform the the insecure-envious variants into healthy inspirational comparisons.
 Career insecurities can eat you up inside.
 But this power can also be harnessed into a productive force that propels you forward.

 Compare yourself to others to be inspired, not envious.
 They reveal paths that you didn’t know could be taken or even existed.
 They turn your “Damn, that seems out of reach” moments into “Wow, if they can do it so can I.”

 Loving your job doesn’t mean you have to love every aspect of your job.

 You will encounter assholes.
 Apply Hanlon’s razor – “never attribute to malice that which can adequately be explained by stupidity”.

 You will face on some dark moments.
 Apply antifragility – walk through the mud and come out stronger than ever.